-Make this delicious Homemade Chicken Doner Kebab takeout favorite in no time at all!
-The chicken is seasoned to perfection with spices, yogurt and tomato paste, then cooked in the oven.
-Serve for lunch or dinner with pita bread, garlic sauce, chili sauce and salad.
+Make this delicious Homemade Chicken Doner Kebab, a takeout favorite, in no time at all!
+The chicken is seasoned to perfection with spices, yogurt, and tomato paste.
+Serve for lunch or dinner with pita bread, garlic sauce, chili sauce, and salad.

 This mouth-watering Turkish favorite is such an exciting dish to make at home.
 The chicken is succulent and filled with flavor making every bite a delight!
 This takeaway favorite is bound to impress.
-Serve it with pita, hummus, rice and salad for iftar or when you’re in the mood for kebab!
+Serve it with pita, easy creamy hummus, Fluffy Turmeric Rice Recipe and Lebanese Tabbouli salad for iftar or when you're in the mood for kebab!

-If you like this recipe, you’ll love my Indian chicken tandoori kebabs.
-They are marinated with Indian spices and taste amazing!
+If you like this recipe, you'll love my Indian chicken tandoori kebabs and Easy Oven Chicken Kebab.
+They are marinated with aromatic spices and taste amazing!

 - My favorite thing about this dish is the flavors in the marinade.
-They are absolutely drool-worthy!
+This homemade chicken doner kebab recipe is drool-worthy!

 - It is a versatile dish that can be served with various sides.